sdennett55/svg_crop/README.md

 Open up an issue!
 Then:

-Clone and run `yarn && yarn start:dev`
+- Clone and run `yarn && yarn start:dev` (I can build and deploy it on my end)

 Note that I've committed the `/dist` directory for now since I haven't mapped the `index.html` from `/src` so it lives in `/dist` and therefore in source control for now.